Talk to Me (2022 film): Prequel

 In August 2023, Danny and Michael Philippou said they had finished shooting a prequel short film, with the story exploring Duckett's backstory which leads into the character's introduction in the original movie.
 Production was completed consecutively, from the perspective of screenlife storytelling through mobile phones and social media.
 Sunny Johnson features as Duckett.
 The filmmakers stated that they intend to release this project in the future.
 Later that month, the filmmakers revealed that sequences from the project were released by anonymously uploading them online as a means of marketing for Talk to Me.
 These sequences were removed from the internet due to complaints and concerns about their content.
 The sequences will be officially released at a future date.

 Sequel

-In August 2023, the Philippous confirmed plans to develop a sequel, stating that they had already written sequences for the project.
-Later that month, A24 announced that a sequel titled Talk 2 Me was in development; with the studio releasing the sequel's official logo at that same time.
+In August 2023, the Philippous confirmed plans to develop a sequel, stating that they had already written sequences for the project and even left Easter eggs in the first film alluding to said ideas.
+Later that month, A24 announced that a sequel titled Talk 2 Me was in development, with the studio releasing the sequel's official logo at that same time.
 Danny and Michael Philippou will return as co-directors, from a script written by returning writers Danny and Bill Hinzman.